Personal Information we collect.

 We have further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit JAMS Privacy Shield complaints for more information or to file a complaint.
+Information on how to contact JAMS is available at https://www.jamsadr.com/eu-us-privacy-shield.
+Under certain conditions, as further explained in the Privacy Shield Principles, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.
 The services of JAMS are provided at no cost to you.

 Please note that if your complaint is not resolved through these channels, under limited circumstances, a binding arbitration option may be available before a Privacy Shield Panel.
 Collibra is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.

 If Collibra shares EU Personal Information with a third-party service provider that processes the Personal Information solely on Collibra’s behalf, then Collibra may be held liable for that third party’s processing of EU Personal Information in violation of the Principles, unless Collibra can prove that it is not responsible for the event giving rise to the damage.